 |Español para contextos profesionales I|

 |A. Complete 3.00 units from the following:||3.00|

 A. The courses chosen must not duplicate work already completed either in university or pre-university study.
 If a student enters the program with advanced language/grammar knowledge or speaks Spanish at the near-native level, the student is exempted from taking the language and grammar core courses noted in 1.A., 1.B., 1.C. and 1.D.
 These would be replaced with SPAN options.

-B. To register in SPAN 111 Beginning Spanish I or ITLN 111 Beginning Italian I students must sign a form in the Departmental Office officially declaring that they have no knowledge of Spanish or Italian at all.
+B. To register in SPAN 111 or ITLN 111 students must sign a form in the Departmental Office officially declaring that they have no knowledge of Spanish or Italian at all.
 A language placement test may apply.

-C. A maximum of 6.0 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan Requirements.
-This includes courses in BMED, COMM, GLPH, LAW, NURS and courses in the Faculty of Engineering and Applied Science.
+C. A maximum of 6.00 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan requirements.
+This includes courses in BMED, COMM, GLPH, HSCI, LAW, NURS, and courses in the Faculty of Engineering and Applied Science.

 Hispanic Studies Course Lists

 The following lists contain courses offered through other Departments.
 In accordance with Academic Regulation 2.6 (Access to Classes), students do not have enrolment priority in all of these courses.
 Access to these courses may only be made available during the Open Enrolment period, and then only if space permits.